 Sometimes, our husbands go through things they don’t want to share.
 Maybe they are embarrassed, maybe they don’t want to burden us.
-But our husbands go through trials/issues/hurts they need help with.
+But our husbands go through trials/issues/hurts/temptations they need help with.
 We can not assume only women have trials.
-That since they are men, they don’t need help.
+Since they are men, they don’t need help right?
 False.